decretist/Dissertation/Conclusion/conclusion.markdown

 to expand what I perceived to be an insufficient evidentiary basis for the debate over whether the *dicta* had one or two authors.
-However, it became clear at a very early stage of the project that the case statements, or *themata*, were instead written by a single author whose words appear nowhere else in the *Decretum*.
-Following Winroth, who refers to the hypothesized author of the second-recension *dicta* as Gratian 2, I named this figure Gratian 0, and I take him to be *the* historical Gratian.
+However, it became clear at a very early stage of the project that the case statements, or *themata*, were instead written by a single author (Gratian 0) whose words appear nowhere else in the *Decretum*.

 Contrary to expectation, none of the stylometric evidence produced at any stage of the project was compatible with either the one- or